 Lake Formation blueprints will create a few temp tables for the ingestion process, all temp table names will start with underscore (_) as prefix, for example: _dl_tpc_customer.
 Rest of the exercises will EXCLUDE all temp tables.

-Let's go ahead and create these data permission in Lake Formation for the above personas.
+Let's go ahead and apply these permissions in the Lake Formation.